FriendUPCloud/friend-office/README.md

 ## Friend Sky

-Friend Office can be tested on https://friendsky.cloud - signup is free.
+OnlyOffice for Friend OS can be tested on https://friendsky.cloud - signup is free.

 ## Contents